There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-House on Fire is probably the most unique ruin site in Utah.
+House on Fire is probably the most unique ruin site in Utah which should land it at the top of your Utah bucket list and road trip itinerary.
 I had no idea it even existed until a few months before going.
 This was one of the places I wanted to take my parents when they came to visit, so go we did.
 We set out pretty early because you really have to see this at the right time (10-11 AMish) to get the fire effect on the rocks.

 This site gets its name from the flaming rock that the ruins were built under.
 The overhang makes the buildings look like they’re on fire, hence the name House On Fire.
 These are the first of eight Mule Canyon ruins.
 You can hike all the way down the canyon to see all of them over the day, but if you want a short hike to something really cool, this is perfect.

 So, off we went to Texas Flat Road.
 We had no idea how far down the road the trailhead was because there was absolutely no signage for it and I didn’t see anything online about it.
 So the House on Fire trailhead is 0.3-miles down Texas Flat Road.
 There is no sign or parking area.
 The road is just a little bit wider, so there is room to park.
 You just might not notice it if you don’t know where it is.

 We probably ended up driving four or five miles down the road before turning around, almost giving up, until we saw some other cars parked on the side of the road.
 We hopped out and I asked if this was the trailhead.
 It was!
 There is a little space in the brush on the left side of the road on your way in and that is where you want to go.